 Not all Christians believe the things that the larger crowd is (rightfully) faulted for believing, and my heart breaks over some of the awful paths Christians have chosen to rationalize today’s church that cannot be reconciled to Jesus.
 I am truly sorry for how Christians have tortured Christianity in this country to look nothing like the real thing.
 There must be change, but first there must be an ounce of conviction, followed by some education and independent thinking.
 We are here to love; that’s our mission, and ironically what today’s theology is missing most of in this country.

-1 I am very much against the practice of abortion, but a Christian should care about this subject enough to approach it with a carrot and not a stick.
-Outlawing abortion is one of the least effective ways to reduce the abortion rate, and only likely to move statistics on it behind closed doors in back alleys.
+1 I am morally wholeheartedly against the practice of abortion, but a Christian should care about this subject enough to approach it with a carrot and not a stick.
+Outlawing abortion is one of the least effective ways to reduce the abortion rate; likely to only move statistics behind closed doors in back alleys.
 This is especially true today in a world of social media and widespread accessibility of communication.
 If you frame the problem as, “we have too many abortions”, Christians will undoubtedly gravitate to only one solution, but if you consider, more intelligently, the problem is, “we have too many unwanted pregnancies”, then there are more effective solutions that cause less loss of life and less psychological damage to the mother as well.
-Programs such as those of Sweden and Norway have shown to be more effective at reducing infant mortality.
-Some would argue that such government programs should be left to moral imperatives, however if the church had done their job in the first place, rather than buying pastors’ wives new Lamborghinis, the need for such programs would be non-existent by now, and the abortion rate would be at far lower levels.
+Programs such as those in Switzerland and some Scandinavian countries have shown to be highly effective at reducing the abortion rate and even infant mortality.
+Had Christians done our job in the first place to fulfill our “moral imperatives”, the need for such programs would be nonexistent.
 Those who truly claim to be pro-life should be interested in solutions that work, rather than solutions that give the appearance of piety.